 Today, I offer my athletes a unique experience of yoga, meditation, pilates, and self- myofascial massage.
 Together, these modalities complement training, the season (playing and traveling), and life.

-My vision is to become the first yoga instructor as part of a strength and conditioning team traveling with a club.
+My vision is to become the first yoga instructor as part of a performance team traveling with a club.
 Everyone will have a different experience and yoga will have a different impact on each person.
 If one athlete is able to sleep better, and another is able to find more ease in movement, than it is working.
 Yoga works.